smos/esp32-p1-modbus/README.md

 Flashes led on parsing of the P1 datagram, which should be once per second.

 By also providing a TCP server interface for the datagrams, integration with HomeAsisstant should still work.

+Added a printable lipstick enclosure for the Waveshare esp32-s3-eth-poe board, as long as the pins are not soldered.
+See the enclosure directory for a Openscad drawing and STL files.